 The pulley ring can be applied in the case of flexor tendon trauma when the annular Pulley (A2 and A4) is limited in proper tendon function.
 The WE pully ring takes over the function of the A2/A4 pulley.
-This unique design with hinge and lock holds the ring perfectly in place behin the joint and the finger becomes functional again.
-Being slightly oval in shape guarentees blood circulation.
+This unique design with hinge and lock holds the ring perfectly in place behind the joint and the finger becomes functional again.
+Being slightly oval in shape guarantees blood circulation.

 The spiral splint can be applied as a swan neck ring or an extension splint ring depending on the way the spiral is worn.
 This type of splint can be a solution for instable IP joints as well as other joints in the case of nodules.
 Code 5022 is also use for the thumb addition to the wrist braces, where the spiral supports the MP joint proximally and distally.

 The anti-dropping finger splint easily supports a dropping finger into extension by using the stability of the lateral MCP joints related to the one causing the problem.